chinmaysagade/reWizeNotes/linear_algebra.md

 The gradient of a vector valued function f:R^n to R is the vector of the partial derivatives of f:
 <img src="images/slide_7.jpeg" width="400">

+### Support of a Vector:
+support of a vector is the number of non-zero elements in that vector.

 ### Vector valued functions:
 Functions of one or more numbers or vectors to an ouput vector.
 think of scalar as one-dimensional vector, so the function can take in a scalar as well.